Uberspace/lab/source/guide_buildbot.rst

 Step 2
 ------

-The worker also requires its own process for which we will use supervisord_ again.
+The worker also requires its own process for which we will use :manual:`supervisord <daemons-supervisord>` again.

 Create the file ``~/etc/services.d/buildbot-worker.ini`` with the following content: